Ramacsv/PalmTreeCake/index.md

 _The fun part is collecting all the ingredients, he took it to cookie monster and gonger kitchen_

-_Cookie maonster started help with mixing flour_
+_Cookie monster started help with mixing flour_

 _While sifting and stirring the flour he scaterred it all over the place and on himself too _